 A rare old plant is the Ivy green.

 The second stanza moves to discuss the way that ivy moves through these “moulding” environments.
 It does not grow as a normal plant does, but quickly creeps.
 The plant is old and does not “wear…wings” but is still able to move fast.
 The plant clings tightly to the buildings it overtakes and twines itself around every inch of every surface.
-Due to it’s close proximity to the “huge Oak Tree,” it has become “friend[s]” with the larger plant.
+Due to its proximity to the “huge Oak Tree,” it has become “friend[s]” with the larger plant.
 This is all of course assumption on the speaker’s part, as are all the personified terms attributed to the plant.

 The plant is “rare” in its way of life, and the narrator seems to envy it for this fact.